-Furthermore, the annual stem recruitment of DBH≥10 cm during the three intervals in this study in the Dinghushan MAB Reserve were all within the range of the tropical forest in the Amazon (Table 5; Phillips et al., 2004).
-However, the annual mortality of stems with DBH≥10 cm in interval III was higher than the maximum in the Amazon (Phillips et al., 2004).
-This result showed that the stem was markedly affected by disturbances.
+Recruitment and mortality of stems with DBH \geq 2.5 cm in a 60-yr-old tropical moist forest were 9% and 20% during a 10-yr period (Lang and Knight, 1983), which were both significantly lower than those during 1994-2004 in the plot presented here (27% and 45%).
+Furthermore, the annual stem recruitment of DBH \geq 10 cm during the three intervals in the Dinghushan MAB Reserve were all within the range of the tropical forest in the Amazon (Table 5).
+However, the annual mortality of stems with DBH \geq 10 cm in interval III was higher than the maximum in the Amazon (Phillips et al., 2004).